tesselode/roomy/readme.md

 manager:emit(event, ...)
 ```

-Calls `screen:[event]` on the active screen if that function exists.
-Additional arguments are passed to `screen.event`.
+Calls `scene:[event]` on the active scene if that function exists.
+Additional arguments are passed to `scene.event`.

 ### Hooking into LÖVE callbacks